Online Record Access:

 *** If you purchase special diets or medications for your kitty at our clinic, please plan ahead as deliveries may be delayed and holiday hours may make last minute refills impossible.

-RIBBONS & TINSEL-- These are of special interest to playful cats and kittens that see these materials as toys (or prey) to be chased, pounced upon, chewed or swallowed.
-While chasing and pouncing pose no health threats, chewing and swallowing do, as these strings or “linear foreign bodies” can catch in the throat, stomach and intestinal tract, leading to bunching of intestine as the body tries in vain to move the string or ribbon through.
-This is a life-threatening condition requiring surgery for correction.
-Supervise your cat very closely and never allow them to play with string toys unattended.
+RIBBONS & TINSEL-- Sparkle and shine attracts playful cats and kittens that see these materials as toys (or prey) to be chased, pounced upon, chewed or swallowed.
+While chasing and pouncing pose no health threats, chewing and swallowing do, as these strings or "linear foreign bodies" can catch in the throat, stomach and intestinal tract, leading to bunching of intestine as the body tries in vain to move the string or ribbon through.
+This is a life-threatening condition that may require surgery for correction.
+Supervise your cat very closely around holiday decorations and never allow them to play with string toys unattended.

-ORNAMENTS -- Glass ornaments that sparkle and shine are sure to entice a cat but broken shards of glass will cut paws and are deadly if swallowed.
+ORNAMENTS -- Glass ornaments are sure to entice a cat but broken shards of glass will cut paws and are deadly if swallowed.
 Keep them out of kitty's reach at all costs!

-ELECTRIC LIGHT CORDS-- These are also tempting to cats who like to play with string as well as those who are interested in chewing.
-If a pet bites through an electrical cord, it could result in a severe burn to the tongue or electrical shock which may cause the pet’s lung to fill with fluid, causing respiratory distress.
-This is also an emergency requiring immediate veterinary attention.
-Cords also pose a strangulation hazard should kitty get tangled.
+ELECTRIC LIGHT CORDS-- These are also tempting to the cat who likes to play with string or are interested in chewing.
+If a pet bites through an electrical cord, it could result in a severe burn to the tongue or worse, electrical shock, which can cause the pet's lung to fill with fluid, causing respiratory distress.
+This presents an emergency requiring immediate veterinary attention.
+Cords also be a strangulation hazard.

 According to the Humane Society of the United States, only 2-5% of lost cats that enter shelters are ever reunited with their family.
 That means 95-98% do not make it home!
 Additionally, 41% of people looking for their lost cat at the shelter had considered that cat "indoors only" but somehow the cat got out.
 These are heart-wrenching statistics could be less alarming if your cat had a microchip.

 A microchip is a tiny radio transmitter that is read at close range by a scanner.
-The microchip is not to be confused with a GPS tracking system but rather serves as a permanent ID tag that can not be lost or removed.
+The microchip is not to be confused with a GPS tracking system but rather serves as a permanent ID that won't be lost or removed.
 A microchip, which is the size of a grain of rice, is injected under the skin of your cat where it is virtually undetectable.
 Implanting is done with a large bore needle and, like a vaccine, is relatively painless.
-No anesthesia is needed but could make implantaion easier on a grumpy cat.
+No anesthesia is needed but could make implantation easier on a grumpy cat.

 This holiday, consider giving a loved ones cat or your fabulous feline the "Gift That Saves."
 A microchip can be implanted on most cats at any age and will give you the peace of mind knowing you've done all you can to protect your precious kitty.